 Set-ItemProperty -Path "HKLM:\SYSTEM\CurrentControlSet\Services\LanmanServer\Parameters" DisableCompression -Type DWORD -Value 1 -Force

 Attackers can also conduct machine-in-the-middle attacks once they have gained a foothold inside the network.
-A legitimate system can be spoofed to host a malicious server that other users in the same network connect to.
+A legitimate system spoofed to host a malicious server that other users in the same network connect to.
 This gives the attacker a chance to compromise the machines which establish a connection with that system.

 - If an attacker has already compromised a machine in a network, he can then modify key components of the kernel by sending malicious packets to escalate his privileges and launch any further attacks with elevated permissions.

 - Windows 10 Version 1903 for 32/64-bit Systems